47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 Notice your tenant is already on the _Business_ plan.
 This is because the local and cloud versions of the application are sharing the database running in the cloud, and the same Stripe subscription.

-Click _Change plans_ to be brought to a new plan selection page:
+Click _Change plan_ to be brought to a new plan selection page:

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/d83f260e-674c-4b07-a3e5-d01a094f2f52">